jamsocket/plane/docs/src/pages/index.md

-# Spawner
+# Plane

-Spawner is a container orchestrator for session backends.
+Plane is a container orchestrator for session backends.